 Latest NPDP News

-Relocation of the Drug Plan Customer Service to NIB Wulff Road
+Relocation of the Drug Plan Customer Service to NIB Carmichael Road

-The National Prescription Drug Plan wishes to advise its customers that the Customer Service Area at...
+The National Prescription Drug Plan wishes to advise that its Customer Service is located at the Car...

 Increased Supplies Due to Hurricane Watch Warnings